UPPMAX/UPPMAX-documentation/docs/software/jupyter_local.md

 ## Step 4: On own computer

-- If you use ssh to connect to Rackham, you need to forward the port of the interactive node to your local computer.
+- If you use ssh to connect to Rackham, you need to forward the port of the interactive session to your local computer.
     - On Linux or Mac this is done by running in another terminal.
 Make sure you have the ports changed if they are not at the default ``8888``.

 ```sh